caseyg/awesome/TOPICS.md

 *   [seatable/seatable](https://github.com/seatable/seatable) - SeaTable: easy like a spreadsheet, powerful like a database.
 Unlimited rows in a single base.

 *   [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative

-*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript data grid with a spreadsheet look & feel.
-Works with React, Angular, and Vue.
-Supported by the Handsontable team ⚡

 ## airtable-alternative